Parkersburg, West Virginia: Higher education

-High schools
+Primary and secondary

 Parkersburg is the home of the Parkersburg High School Big Reds, Parkersburg South High School Patriots, and the Parkersburg Catholic High School Crusaders.
-The Wood County Technical Center is part of Wood County Public Schools.

-Middle schools

-There were, as of May 2020, five middle schools dispersed throughout the city.
+The Wood County Technical Center and the Caperton Center for Applied Technology is part of Wood County Public Schools.
+There were, as of May 2020, five middle schools and 16 elementary schools dispersed throughout the city.

-Elementary schools

-There were, as of May 2020, 18 elementary schools dispersed throughout the city.

 Media

-The Parkersburg News and Parkersburg Sentinel were the city's two major daily newspapers until 2009 when they combined to form one daily edition, The Parkersburg News and Sentinel.
+The Parkersburg News and Parkersburg Sentinel were the city's two major daily newspapers until they combined in 2009 to form one daily edition: The Parkersburg News and Sentinel.
 The same company also publishes The Marietta Times and Graffiti, West Virginia's alternative news magazine.

 There are many radio stations broadcasting from Parkersburg, including 106.1 Z106 (WRZZ),102.1 The River (WRVB), U.S. 107 WNUS, MIX 100 (WDMX), V96.9 (WVVV), WXIL, Froggy 99.1, 103.1 The Bear, and WPKM 96.3 FM "the Beat" which is the college radio station of West Virginia University at Parkersburg.

 WTAP, the local NBC affiliate, is the main local television station.
 WIYE-LD (CBS) and WOVA-LD (Fox / CW+) are sister stations.

-Infrastructure

 Transportation

 Parkersburg is served by two major highways, Interstate 77 and US 50.
 Other routes through the city include WV routes 2, 14, 47, 68, 95 and 618.

 Parkersburg is served by Mid-Ohio Valley Regional Airport, with three flights a day Monday through Friday from Charlotte Douglas International Airport.